OVDP Attorney – Safely Report Offshore Income & Foreign Accounts

 - Foreign Retirement: “It sounds like a 401(k), so it is tax-deferred in the US as well and doesn’t need to be reported.”

 The above referenced examples all have one common theme: the CPA is trying to reduce the fees to obtain your business by limiting the amount of work and providing inaccurate information regarding the amount of work that needs to be done.
 The fact of the matter is:

 - It is impossible to know if you will be audited

 - Failing to file Form 8621 can lead to your Tax Return remaining open indefinitely; and

 - The general rule is Foreign Retirement does not receive the same tax deferred treatment as a 401K.

 Just Hire an Attorney When you are Audited

-Sure, you can start out by hiring a CPA, paying them $10,000+ in fees to handle the program.
+Sure, you can start out by hiring a CPA.
 But, if you are audited down the line and/or decide you’d like to opt-out, you will want an attorney to represent you because you want the attorney-client privilege — as well as a trained legal professional having your back during situations which could turn into quasi-criminal investigations.

 Want to Learn More about Offshore Voluntary Disclosure?

 Offshore Voluntary Disclosure Tax law is very complex.
 There are many aspects that go into any particular tax calculation, including the legal status, marital status, business status and residence status of the taxpayer.